MartynKeigher/CWA-MIBS/README.md

 - Close the Control Center.
 (Thick client).

-- Replace the contents of \\LTShare\MIBS\RFC with the contents of the downlaod.
+- Replace the contents of \\LTShare\MIBS\RFC with the contents of this project's latest release.

 - Delete 2 folders on the server\workstation you are running the Control Center from: